 In each region, a trained designated Safety Officer with the qualifications required by the relevant Civil Aviation Authorities reports to the Group Safety Officer.
 Safety monitoring is carried out in accordance with ICAO (International Civil Aviation Organisation) standards.
 Our online Safety Management System (SMS) ensures that all safety reports are shared promptly, enabling immediate corrective steps to be taken where necessary.

-Having been in the travel and tourism industry for nearly 20 years, Ashleigh has vast knowledge and experience in the eco-tourism field.
-After working in the groups and incentive department for Wilderness Safaris, Ashleigh moved across 7 years ago to Sefofane Air Charters (now Wilderness Air) in the position of Sales and Marketing Manager.
-After business strategy changes to the company Ashleigh has been in the role of Wilderness Air Group Service Manager for the past 4 years focusing on Client Services and the Wilderness Air brand.
+Having been in the travel and tourism industry for over 20 years, Ashleigh has vast knowledge and experience in the eco-tourism field.
+After working in the groups and incentive department for Wilderness Safaris, Ashleigh moved across 8 years ago to Sefofane Air Charters (now Wilderness Air) in the position of Sales and Marketing Manager.
+After business strategy changes to the company Ashleigh has been in the role of Wilderness Air Group Service Manager for the past 6 years focusing on Client Services and the Wilderness Air brand.

 Ulrich is an admitted attorney to the High Court of South Africa with 10 years commercial experience and experience in aviation management and compliance.